-1. The requisitioner must obtain prior written approval of the scope change or contingency increase and submit an ePR with the required change order(s), supporting documentation and justification to Procurement Services to increase the affected PO value for the project.
+1. The requisitioner must obtain prior written approval of the scope change or contingency increase and submit an electronic Purchase Requisition with the required change order(s), supporting documentation and justification to Procurement Services to increase the affected PO value for the project.